filogzz52/databricks_storage_analyzer/README.md

 you can also configure exclusions there are tables, schemas or catalogs you do not want to scan eg:
 <img src="imgs/Config.png" width="20%" height="20%">

-## How to change the destionation schema where the tables will be created
+## How to change the destination schema where the tables will be created
 Go to resources/storage_analyzer.job.yml and change the parameter below:

 <img src="imgs/DestinationSchema.png" width="20%" height="20%">